 What are the levels of communication?

-Communication is a vital aspect of human interaction, and it occurs at different levels.
+Communication is a vital aspect of human interaction and occurs at different levels.
 Understanding the different levels of communication can help individuals navigate their interactions with others effectively.
 Communication is not just about the words we use; it also involves nonverbal cues, tone of voice, and other contextual factors.

 In this article, we will explore the different levels of communication and their importance in our daily lives.
 We will delve into the different types of communication, including verbal and nonverbal, and highlight how each level affects the outcome of our interactions.
 By the end of this article, readers will have a better understanding of the levels of communication and their significance in building relationships and achieving successful outcomes.